YS-L/csvlens/README.md

 * `--echo-column <column_name>`: Print the value of this column at the selected row to stdout on `Enter` key and then exit.

+* `--no-headers`: Do not interpret the first row as headers.

 ## Installation

 ### Direct download